 Through this partnership, dual enrollment provides students with the opportunity to get a head start on their college education, to save time and money, and to experience the rigors of college coursework with support from the high schools and community college.

 FCC's Disabled Student Programs and Services creates an accessible, inclusive campus environment using holistic, comprehensive, strategic services to empower students with disabilities and provide them access to pursue their academic, personal, and vocational goals.
 Frequently asked questions including differences between high school and college for students with disabilities is available at DSPS Transition to College with discussion of the following topics:

 A high school IEP or 504 plan alone does not determine eligibility to receive academic accommodations in community college courses.
 DSPS Transition to College also has step-by-step instructions for high school students to become eligible to receive academic accommodations in community college courses.

-Dual enrollment courses are different in that they are taught to the rigor of a college course.
-Students will be using the same college textbooks and syllabi as they would if they were taking a class at Fresno City College.
+Dual enrollment courses do not differ in rigor and content from other college courses.
+Students are provided same syllabi, student learning outcomes, and course material as they would if they were taking the course at Fresno City College.
 The final grade the student receives in their dual enrollment class will be recorded on an official Fresno City College transcript.